Blue Ridge Journal

 So in the end ...

 Political scientist Richard Neustadt has expressed the powers of the President as, "Presidential power is the power to persuade and the power to persuade is the ability to bargain."
-(Courtesy Wikipedia on-line encyclopedia.)
 Presidential power is above all about getting his way in the endless battle with Congress, particularly over the annual appropriations.
 What gives a President the ability to bargain successfully with Congress?
 What sticks and carrots does he have?
 It comes down to a question of what he can do for, or do to, the various members of Congress, particularly those of his own party.
 And that question resolves to the matter of the next election, the "primary business" of Congress.
 So the power of the President depends on his coat-tails.
 If he's popular, he'll have extraordinary influence with his own party in Congress, and it may be hazardous (in the electioneering sense) for even the opposing party in Congress to fight him.
 If he's unpopular, opposing the President may be of political benefit, even to those within his own party, and thus power passes to the Congress.

 The President's remaining constitutional powers, from Article II of the Constitution, are: